 Just to say that this dish is winner (unlike the Giants).

 Adapted from 101 Cookbooks

 Few notes.
-This recipe makes for a big pot of chili with a decent heat.
-If you’re worried about it, scale back a little bit on the chili powder.
+If you’re worried about the heat, scale back a little bit on the chili powder.
 Better yet, add a little bit at a time and stop when you reach the desired kick.